tomcam/ec2-linuxami-adduser/README.md

 In concept you're going to give that person a username and password, but EC2 doesn't like passwords.
 It requires specially generated files be passed into the `ssh` command line.
+These files contain a programmatically generated "private key".
 Instead of creating a password you will:

 * Create a username and home directory
 * Use the EC2 dashboard to generate a private key file (calld a PEM file)